Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Use Flying Blue miles to reach Africa from the U.S.

-Even flying to Johannesburg won't break the mileage bank, as it's available for 35,000 Flying Blue miles some dates.
+Even flying to Johannesburg won't break the mileage bank, as it's available for 35,000 Flying Blue miles on some dates.

 Flying Blue award pricing for economy class between JFK and Johannesburg